Default mode network: Function

 The default mode network is active during passive rest and mind-wandering which usually involves thinking about others, thinking about one's self, remembering the past, and envisioning the future rather than the task being performed.
 Recent work, however, has challenged a specific mapping between the default mode network and mind-wandering, given that the system is important in maintaining detailed representations of task information during working memory encoding.
 Electrocorticography studies (which involve placing electrodes on the surface of a subject's cerebral cortex) have shown the default mode network becomes activated within a fraction of a second after participants finish a task.
 Additionally, during attention demanding tasks, sufficient deactivation of the default mode network at the time of memory encoding has been shown to result in more successful long-term memory consolidation.

 Studies have shown that when people watch a movie, listen to a story, or read a story, their DMNs are highly correlated with each other.
 DMNs are not correlated if the stories are scrambled or are in a language the person does not understand, suggesting that the network is highly involved in the comprehension and the subsequent memory formation of that story.
 The DMN is shown to even be correlated if the same story is presented to different people in different languages, further suggesting the DMN is truly involved in the comprehension aspect of the story and not the auditory or language aspect.

 The default mode network is deactivated during some external goal-oriented tasks such as visual attention or cognitive working memory tasks.
 However, with internal goal-oriented tasks, such as social working memory or autobiographical tasks, the DMN is positively activated with the task and correlates with other networks such as the network involved in executive function.
 Regions of the DMN are also activated during cognitively demanding tasks that require higher-order conceptual representations.
 The DMN shows higher activation when behavioral responses are stable, and this activation is independent of self-reported mind wandering.

-A hitherto unsuspected possibility is that the default network is activated by the immobilization inherent in the testing procedure (the patient is strapped supine on a stretcher and inserted by a narrow tunnel into a massive metallic structure).
-This procedure creates a sense of entrapment and, not surprisingly, the most commonly reported side-effect is claustrophobia.
-This alternative view is suggested by a recent article that links theory of mind to immobilization.
+Meditation, which involves focusing the mind on breathing and relaxation, is associated with reduced activity of the DMN.

-Recent research has shown that the DMN is related to the perception of beauty, in which the network becomes activated in a generalized way to aesthetically moving domains such as artworks, landscapes, and architecture.
+Starr et al. (2019) suggests that the DMN is related to the perception of beauty, in which the network becomes activated in a generalized way to aesthetically moving domains such as artworks, landscapes, and architecture.
 This would explain a deep inner feeling of pleasure related to aesthetics, interconnected with the sense of personal identity, due to the network functions related to the self.